Registration Just Opened!

-Registration is now open for our Bosque Del Apache workshop that I co-lead with Greg Basco.
-The workshop dates are November 28, 2017 – December 1, 2017.
-For all the details visit this link: Bosque Del Apache 2017 Workshop.
-This is a great opportunity to work with us on your photography skills.
+Registration is now open for our 2018 Bosque Del Apache workshop that I co-lead with Greg Basco and Doug Brown.
+The workshop dates are December 4, 2018 – December 7, 2018.
+For all the details visit this link: Bosque Del Apache 2018 Workshop.
+This is a great opportunity to work with all three of us on your photography skills.
 We will have many opportunities for birds in flight, increasing your creative vision, and post processing skills.

 I’m now an affiliate with these two gear providers.
 If you are looking for some cool gear from either of these two, using my link will give you the opportunity for a free gift and free shipping on orders over $50.

 Here’s a link to my Affiliate Page for ThinkTank and MindShift

 or you can click on the one of the images below to be taken to their site with my affiliate code for the offer